Campbell Soup feasts on higher sales of Goldfish crackers, Pepperidge Farm cookies

 |CAMPBELL SOUP CO.

-Soup sales in the U.S. rose 1%, led by gains in condensed soup and broth, while ready-to-serve soup sales declined, the company said.
+Soup sales in the U.S. rose 1 percent, led by gains in condensed soup and broth, while ready-to-serve soup sales declined, the company said.
 Campbell has been trying to bolster its soups with new investment and attract sales through consumer trends around snacking.
 Overall sales in meals and beverages were about flat at $1.22 billion.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Sales in its snacks business fell 1% to $938 million from the comparable quarter a year ago.
-Excluding the effect of the sale of the European chips business, snack sales rose 2%, driven by gains in Goldfish crackers and Pepperidge Farm cookies, as well as Kettle Brand and Cape Cod potato chips.
+Sales in its snacks business fell 1 percent to $938 million from the comparable quarter a year ago.
+Excluding the effect of the sale of the European chips business, snack sales rose 2 percent, driven by gains in Goldfish crackers and Pepperidge Farm cookies, as well as Kettle Brand and Cape Cod potato chips.
 Sales of fresh-bakery products declined, the company said.

-The company's marketing and selling expenses rose 7% to $237 million for the quarter as it spent more on advertising and consumer promotion.
+The company's marketing and selling expenses rose 7 percent to $237 million for the quarter as it spent more on advertising and consumer promotion.